SS Frontenac Victory: World War II

 Frontenac Victory returned to the US under her own power, and under the protection of USS Robert E. Peary.
 Frontenac Victory was repaired and put back in service.

 War relief and Seacowboys

 In 1946, after World War II, Frontenac Victory was converted to a livestock ship, also called a cowboy ship.
 From 1945 to 1947, the United Nations Relief and Rehabilitation Administration and the Brethren Service Committee of the Church of the Brethren sent livestock to war-torn countries.
 These "seagoing cowboys" made about 360 trips on 73 different ships.
 The Heifers for Relief project was started by the Church of the Brethren in 1942; in 1953, this became Heifer International.
-Frontenac Victory made four trips moving horses, heifers, and mules, as well as a some chicks, rabbits, and goats.
+Frontenac Victory made four trips moving horses, heifers, and mules, as well as some chicks, rabbits, and goats.
 Her trips were to Greece, Poland and Yugoslavia.

 After the war, in 1947, Frontenac Victory was laid up at James River as part of the National Defense Reserve Fleet.